emergentworks/curriculum/code/README.md

 We decided to go with project based learning.
 In each folder is a "complete" (self-contained) project with resources on what concepts to teach while / before / after making the projects with your students.
 Feel free to adapt them how you like.
-The projects are PART 1 are in order up until number 6.
-After that you can do the API projects in however order you see fit or just do any number of them.
+The projects are PART 1 are in order up until number 5.
+After that you can pick and choose.
+Use your discretion!
+If you feel like they need more JS practice before they get into APIs, do number 6.
+If they need more experience with APIs, do multiple API projects.
+Most importantly, gauge their interest.
+Tell them about what they _can_ do with code (the [project showcase](../project-showcase) will help) and see what they're interested in.

+At some point students should download a text editor like Sublime or Atom but you can choose to use an online text editor in the beginning.

 # Part 1: HTML + CSS + JAVASCRIPT